 However, many end up remaining in the U.S. longer than their period of authorized stay.
 This is called "overstaying."
 This article explains how to avoid an overstay, the penalties of overstaying (in terms of its impact on your ability to return to the U.S.), and how it's sometimes possible to reenter the U.S. even after an overstay.

 One reason that many people overstay is because they do not know the difference between two of the key travel documents showing expiration dates, namely the visa and the Form I-94, and thus end up overstaying unintentionally.

-Your visa is a document that gives you permission to seek entry into the United States.
-(We say “permission to seek entry” because the border officer can refuse to allow you into the U.S. even if you have a valid visa.)
-Your visa may be valid for several years.
-For example, if you are an Indian national, your B-2 visa is most likely valid for ten years.
-However, the visa does not govern your authorized stay in the U.S. -- it merely allows you to enter the United States during that time period.
-Instead, your Form I-94 governs your authorized stay in the United States.
+Your visa is a U.S. entry document, nothing more.
+It gives you permission to show up at a U.S. border, airport, or other port, and ask to be let in.
+(Keep in mind that the border officer can refuse to allow you into the U.S. even if you have a valid visa, however.)
+Your visa might be valid for several years.
+For example, if you are an Indian national, your B-2 visa is most likely valid for ten years, so its expiration date is far into the future.

 However, the expiration date on the visa does not govern your authorized stay in the United States. it merely allows you to enter the United States during that time period.
 Thus, a visa that's valid for ten years does NOT allow you to stay in the U.S. for ten years.
 Instead, the "Form I-94" sets out your authorized stay in the United States.